balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 #### In Pairs

-Provide an array to find records whose value for this attribute exactly matches (case-insensitive) _any_ of the specified search terms.
+Provide an array to find records whose value for this attribute exactly matches _any_ of the specified search terms.

 > This is more or less equivalent to "IN" queries in SQL, and the `$in` operator in MongoDB.